 - Cocoa powder: I prefer Dutch process cocoa powder when baking keto brownies.
 It has a deeper, richer chocolate flavor, but you can use natural cocoa powder if you prefer.

-1. Whisk together the wet ingredients, including the butter, sweetener, eggs, and vanilla extract.
-Sweetener goes in with the wet ingredients so it dissolves better.
+- Combine the wet ingredients: Whisk together the wet ingredients, including the butter, sweetener, eggs, and vanilla extract.
+The sweetener goes in with the wet ingredients to help it dissolve.

-2. Add the almond flour, cocoa powder, gelatin, baking powder, and salt and whisk until well combined.
-Always add the gelatin powder with the dry ingredients before adding any water so that you don’t end up with blobs of gelatin in your brownie batter.
+- Add the dry ingredients: Mix in the almond flour, cocoa powder, gelatin, baking powder, and salt and whisk until well combined.
+Always add the gelatin powder with the dry ingredients before adding any water.

-3. Stir in the water a little at a time to thin the batter to a thick but pourable consistency.
-You may not need the full amount of liquid to thin the batter – it depends on your cocoa powder and how absorbent it is.
-The batter should be the consistency of conventional brownie batter.
-Stir in the chocolate chips or chopped nuts, if using.
+- Thin the batter.
+Stir in the water a little at a time to thin the batter to a thick but pourable consistency.
+You may not need the full amount of liquid.
+Stir in the chocolate chips.

 Swaps and substitutions